mattvend/GpuStreams/README.md

 - Python 3.5.2

 ### Directory Structure
-- ImageInterpolation contains the source code for this example
+- ImageInterpolation contains the source code for this benchamrking project
-- Release contains the benchmark scripts, the checked in executables needed for the experiment, and the results
+- Release contains the benchmark scripts, the checked-in executables needed for the experiment, and result screenshots

-### Architecture and design considerations

 #### Building
+To regenerate all the executables:
 ```shell
 cd ../ImageInterpolation/; make clean; make
 ```
+## Benchmarking cpu vs gpu
+Interpolate, in the release directory, is the executable used for this benchmarking, it is built from Main.cpp.

 #### Design considerations
-A simple test applications receiving arguments performs interpolation whose parameters depends on received arguments.
+A simple test application, interpolate.exe, receiving arguments performs interpolation whose parameters depends on received arguments.
 The test application returns to the user an elapsed duration in seconds and a file name

 A simple Python script exercise the test app and hence can benchamrk one solution against the other